LEGION RIDERS, Post 352, Somers Point, NJ 609-226-2668

 To request a donation, please click here

-Somers Point Post 352 Legion Riders support Veterans not only in Somers Point, but all over South Jersey and even out of state.
-If you know of any Veterans needing support, escorts or any help needed, let us know and we will do our best to provide.
+Somers Point Post 352 Legion Riders support Veterans not only in Somers Point but all over South Jersey and even out of state.
+If you know of any Veterans needing support, escorts or any help needed, let us know and we will do our best to provide help.

 American Legion Riders chapters and districts, nationally, have become some of the most generous donors for the American Legacy Scholarship Fund, raising as much as $5,000 or more in a single event.

 Legion Riders participate in the annual POW/MIA Rally held each Memorial weekend in Washington D.C. known as "Rolling Thunder".

 Legion Riders sponsor or participate in local and national charity events in support of the sponsoring American Legion Post.